 - B.A. of Social Work from Indiana University in 2012 on a Lilly Endowment full scholarship

 - U.S. District Court, Northern District of Indiana

 - U.S. District Court, Southern District of Indiana

-Taylor L. Hunter, Associate
+Taylor L. Hunter, Of Counsel

 Taylor L. Hunter represents employers in virtually all aspects of employment law for a wide-ranging client base, including both private and public employers with 10 to more than 10,000 employees.
 As a full-service employment lawyer, Taylor has assisted clients in nearly every state and routinely in her Hoosier backyard of Indianapolis, Indiana, in the areas of litigation, labor, and compliance.
 Taylor devotes much of her practice to client counseling and helping HR directors navigate employment-related issues and while providing management and professional development training on a variety of topics (Title IX, ADA, FMLA, Title VII).

 On the litigation side, Taylor routinely defends employers against allegations of sexual harassment, discrimination, retaliation, neglectful hiring, wrongful and constructive discharge, breach of contract, negligence, defamation and a variety of other employment claims arising under Title VII of the Civil Rights Acts of 1964 and 1991 (Title VII), the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), the Family and Medical Leave Act (FMLA), the anti-retaliation provisions of the Indiana Workers’ Compensation Act and other state and federal labor and employment statutes.
 She also has experience guiding employers through Title IX and Title VII investigations, non-compete issues, and reductions in force.